 12. The environment is flooded with various Wi-Fi software tools.
-Each of these tools is specifically designed for different types of networks, operating systems and usage type.
+Each of these tools is specifically designed for different types of networks, operating systems and usage types.
 It is imperative for users to have a good detailed knowledge about this latest technology and pick out a Wi-Fi software tool that is compatible with their computer and its dynamics.
-Through the Wi-Fi hotspot, the users can even enhance their home business, asaccessing information through Wi-Fi is simple.
+Through the Wi-Fi hotspot, the users can even enhance their home business, as accessing information through Wi-Fi is simple.

-CHARACTERISTICS OF WALKIE /TALKIE
+LESSON PLAN : C-3 CHARACTERISTICS OF WALKIE /TALKIE

+(a) Introduction and Aim

-(b) Facilities/Features - 20 Min
+(b) Facilities/Features

-(c) Handling of walkie/Talkie Sets - 10 Min
+(c) Handling of Walkie/Talkie Sets

+(d) Conclusion

+- 05 Min

+- 05 Min

-3. A walkie/talkie(formally known as a hand held transceiver) is a hand-held, portable, two-way radio transceiver.
-Its development during the Second World War is credited to Donald L. Hings, radio engineer Alfred J. Gross, and engineering teams at Motorola.
+3. A Walkie/Talkie (formally known as a hand held transceiver) are a hand-held, portable, two-way radio transceiver.
+Its development during the Second World War is credited to Donald L. Hings, radio engineer Alfred J.Gross, and engineering teams at Motorola.
 Where a phone's ear piece is only loud enough to be heard by the user, a walkie-talkie's built-in speaker can be heard by the user and those in the user's immediate vicinity.
 Hand-held transceivers may be used to communicate between each other, or to vehicle-mounted or base station.

-4. Radio set GP338 Motorola: Defence organisations use hand held radios for a variety of purposes.
+4. Radio set GP338 Motorola.
+Defence organizations use hand held radios for a variety of purposes.
 Radio Set Gp338 Motorola can communicate on a variety of bands and modulation schemes.

-5. The aim of this lecture is to acquaint the JD/JW NCC Cadets with the Characteristics of Walkie/ Talkie
+5. The aim of this lecture is to acquaint the SD/SW NCC Cadets with the Characteristics of Walkie/ Talkie

 - 6. The Lecture will be covered in the following parts:-

 - (a) Part I Facilities/Features

-- (b) Part II Handling of walkie/Talkie Sets
+- (b) Part II Handling of Walkie/Talkie Sets

 - (c) Part III Practice